volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 This is a safety provision to ensure that the data returned by the Volatility library is accurate and describes why information may not be provided.

-The plugin then takes the process's ``BaseDllName`` value, and calls :py:meth:`~volatility.framework.symbols.windows.extensions.UNICODE_STRING.get_string` on it.
+The plugin then takes the process's ``BaseDllName`` value, and calls :py:meth:`~volatility3.framework.symbols.windows.extensions.UNICODE_STRING.get_string` on it.
 All structure attributes, as defined by the symbols, are directly accessible and use the case-style of the symbol library it came from (in Windows, attributes are CamelCase), such as ``entry.BaseDllName`` in this instance.
 Any attribtues not defined by the symbol but added by Volatility extensions cannot be properties (in case they overlap with the attributes defined in the symbol libraries)